kbalicki14/Portfolio_app/README.md

 # Dyplom APP

+This Django-based project is my graduate app.
+The goal is to make a local service finder for barbers, hairdressers, and tattoo studios in a given city.
+It’s designed for easy discovery, complete with user reviews and detailed service information.
+An important feature is the photo portfolio of each company that showcases their experience and work style.

 ## Prerequisites

 Ensure you have the following tools installed:

 - Python 3.8 or newer
 - pip (Python Package Installer)
 - virtualenv